haf/expecto/README.md

 ## `main argv` – how to run console apps

-Parameters available if you use `Tests.runTestsInAssembly defaultConfig argv` in your code:
+Parameters available if you use `Tests.runTestsInThisAssembly defaultConfig argv` in your code:

  - `--debug`: Extra verbose output for your tests.
  - `--sequenced`: Run all tests in sequence.